vapo643/SimHBSftwerdv/replit.md

 ## Overview
 Simpix is a full-stack TypeScript application for comprehensive credit management, streamlining the credit proposal workflow from creation and analysis to payment processing and formalization tracking.
 It aims to be a robust, secure, and user-friendly platform for financial institutions, emphasizing banking-grade security, compliance, and efficient data management to be a leading solution in the credit management market.

-**Current Phase:** Phase 1 - Continuous Development (DDD Implementation) **Architecture Status:** 100% conformity achieved - Credit Proposal API fully operational with production-ready authentication
+**Current Phase:** Phase 1 - Continuous Development (DDD Implementation COMPLETE) **Architecture Status:** 100% conformity achieved - Full Domain-Driven Design architecture implemented with all layers operational
-**Migration Strategy:** Azure-Ready with gradual migration approach **Latest Achievement:** Complete API authentication resolution - JWT middleware operational in development with full end-to-end proposal listing functionality (Aug 21, 2025)
+**Migration Strategy:** Azure-Ready with gradual migration approach
+**Latest Achievement:** Complete DDD architecture implementation - All layers (Domain, Application, Infrastructure, Presentation) fully operational with production-ready endpoints at /api/ddd (Aug 21, 2025)

 ## User Preferences